Patrick Woodroffe: Chronology

 Album artwork and typeface by Woodroffe for The Sentinel (1983).

 In 1983 he created an album sleeve for the rock band Pallas, as well as related logos for merchandise.
 The same year saw Woodroffe creating art (including representations of a Snark - a subject traditionally taboo for an artist to do) for composer Mike Batt's 1984 musical adaptation of Lewis Carroll's poem The Hunting of the Snark.
 The 1980s also saw another Patrick Woodroffe exhibition, Catching the Myth, at Folkestone's Metropole Arts Centre (1986), which featured 122 pieces selected from twenty years of work.
 In 1989 he prepared for conceptual art used in the film The NeverEnding Story II.

+In 1987 his story The Dorbott of Vacuo – or – How to live with the Fluxus Quo: A Tale of Utterly Cosmic Insignificance was published by Paper Tiger.
+The many illustrations within were created especially for this story by the author.

 Through the 1990s and 2000s he continued to work on numerous other projects including a sculpture at Gruyères Castle in Switzerland, based on his earlier picture The Vicious Circle (1979).
 The project is designed to show war as a closed circle of absurd, self-destructive futility.
 He continued to hold exhibitions, his latest work including a recent exhibition at Sainte Barbe, in Switzerland.

 He resided with his family in Cornwall, where he had lived since 1964.

 Pallas released a statement in response to the news of Woodroffe's death, saying "We have some very sad news from the family of Patrick Woodroffe: 'After a short illness, Patrick died before 3am in the early hours of Saturday morning.'
 Our thoughts are with his family.
 We are honoured to have been associated with his amazing artwork."
 He had succumbed to a long illness on 10 May 2014, aged 73.

 Technique

-His work has included drawings, copper etching, painting and sculpture.
+His work included drawings, copper etching, painting and sculpture.

-Woodroffe has developed a variety of resourceful techniques to produce natural-media artwork over the years, including a method for colouring etchings and Indian ink drawings using oil paint.
+Woodroffe developed a variety of resourceful techniques to produce natural-media artwork over the years, including a method for colouring etchings and Indian ink drawings using oil paint.
 The method requires applying a barrier layer of liquin to the drawing or etching.
 This layer must be allowed to dry thoroughly before the oil colour is applied in thin glazes.